ACG 2021C. PRINCIPLES OF FINANCIAL ACCOUNTING.

 Prerequisite: ACG 2021C or APA 1111C or MTB 1103 or departmental approval.

-Introduction to use of spreadsheets in accounting.
-Students use spreadsheets to complete accounting cycle, prepare financial statements and reports, and perform financial analysis.
-(Special Fee: $23.00).
+Introduction to the use of spreadsheets in accounting.
+Students use spreadsheets to perform accounting and business applications including financial analysis, chart preparation, pivot tables, scenarios and time value of money calculations.
+(Special Fee: $33.00).

-Pre-requisite: Admission to the B.A.S degree in Business and Organizational Leadership, and a minimum grade of C in one of the following courses: MAC 1105 or APA 1111C or ACG 2021C or FIN 2000 or MGF 1106 or MGF 1107 or MTB 1103
+Pre-requisite: Admission to the B.A.S degree in Business and Organizational Leadership, and a minimum grade of C in one of the following courses: MAC 1105 or APA 1111C or ACG 2021C or FIN 2000 or MGF 1106 or MGF 1107 or MTB 1103, or departmental approval